microsoft/azure-pipelines-tasks/docs/deprecatedtasks.md

 >"deprecated": "true"

-We consider that a certain task is **deprecated** only when the major version of that task is marked as deprecated.
+We consider that a certain task is **deprecated** only when the latest version of that task is marked as deprecated.

 When the user searches for deprecated tasks, we push these tasks to the end and group them under a collapsible section that's collapsed by default.